 Therefore, early MMA is not a martial art.

-Premise (1) is the same here as it was in the argument above, and is developed in the first section of the paper.
-Premise (2) is based on the idea that crafts involve a rational account; the skills displaying in a craft should be systematic and not something that one just does.
+Premise (1) is the same here as it was in the argument above.
+Premise (2) is based on the idea that crafts involve a rational account: the skills displaying in a craft should be systematic and not something that one just does.
 We will examine (3) below.
 Premise (4) follows from (2) and (3) and the conclusion (5) follows from (1) and (4).

-A common complaint raised by martial artists in the early days of MMA was that the actual fighters chosen to fight in the UFC were not skilled fighters.
-For example, world kickboxing champion Kathy Long criticized the UFC because ‘it is impossible to properly represent the martial arts with that kind of fighting going on – no solid techniques, no genuine fighting skill, just two guys hitting each other like kids… Billing these events as martial arts competitions definitely makes the arts look bad because of the lack of technique’ (Long 1995: 12).
-And, as we saw in the beginning of this section, UFC 1 commentator Bill Wallace became a vocal critic of the UFC, and he frequently used his magazine column to criticize MMA.
-After describing MMA events as nothing more than ‘toughman contests’, Wallace describes a major issue he has with MMA:
+A common complaint raised by traditional martial artists in the early days of MMA was that the UFC fighters lacked skills.
+For example, world kickboxing champion Kathy Long said that ‘[b]illing these [UFC] events as martial arts competitions definitely makes the arts look bad because of the lack of technique’ (Long 1995: 12).
+And, as we saw in the beginning of this section, UFC 1 commentator Bill Wallace described MMA events as nothing more than ‘toughman contests’ (see also Wallace Nov.
+1995: 16).

-Another problem with these events is the impact they have on the martial arts.
-Martial arts instructors try for years to teach good techniques to their students, who then watch some guy at the UFC throw a big, sloppy punch that knocks some guy out… these are no longer martial arts events.
-We are not seeing any technique… I just wish they had some technique, then it would make us, as martial artists look good.
-(Nov.
-1995: 16)

 Although it is true that many early MMA fighters had deficient skills, it cannot be denied that MMA competitions as a whole have advanced martial arts techniques and training modalities.
 By pitting discipline against discipline, early MMA played an essential epistemic role in the development of the craft of martial arts.
 Stand-up fighters realized that unless they learn how to defend a takedown or how to defend themselves once taken down, they are vulnerable to submissions and ground-and-pound.
 Wrestlers learned that they needed to develop proper ways to end the competition.
-Without learning submission holds or strikes, taking someone down isn’t effective.
+Without learning submission holds or strikes, taking someone down isn’t effective on its own.
 Submission fighters learned that they needed to develop stand-up fighting techniques or advanced takedown techniques, for if a pure submission fighter cannot take his opponent to the ground, he has no remedy for countering strikes.
 In essence, MMA competitions helped push martial artists to broaden their skill sets.
-Martial artists were able to learn the deficits their particular martial art had, and then learn the precise ways to make-up for such shortfalls.
+Martial artists learned the deficits of their particular martial art and then learned the precise ways to make-up for such shortfalls.
 This is a clear case of MMA advancing the general understanding of the craft of martial arts.

-Furthermore, MMA laid to rest various myths surrounding martial arts.
+Furthermore, MMA unraveled various myths surrounding martial arts.
 The rise in popularity of martial arts films in the United States brought with it many illusions about what traditional martial arts was and what it was capable of.
 As Clyde Gentry III explains,